Michael78912/tbip/README.rst

             ...

 all those methods should be overridden in a new class.
-(I actually haven't used `getch` yet, but i might, so it would be good to)
+(I actually haven't used :code:`getch` yet, but i might, so it would be good to)

 they all should be self explanitory, but:

-`echo` outputs the message to the screen in CLI it is just a wrapper around `print`. it should be able to take all of the arguments you see there, and act accordingly.
+:code:`echo` outputs the message to the screen in CLI it is just a wrapper around `print`. it should be able to take all of the arguments you see there, and act accordingly.

-`get_input` should be able to read one line. the length parameter acts a bit like quantifiers in a regex.
+:code:`get_input` should be able to read one line. the length parameter acts a bit like quantifiers in a regex.
 ?: truncate it to one character, or 0
 +: will return if the string is one character or more, if it is null, will prompt again.
 *: any length (including 0)

 (of course, any integer will work too)

-`getch` should read a single character. if echo is true, echo the character too.
+:code:`getch` should read a single character. if echo is true, echo the character too.

-`clear` should simply clear the display
+:code:`clear` should simply clear the display

 Items
 """""

-Items are easier. here is `Caller`:
+Items are easier. here is :code:`Caller`:

 .. code-block::python